Lynn Aloysius Belvedere: Film

+The Belvedere of the motion pictures was less of an brooding young artist than in Davenport's novel, portrayed instead by Webb as a well-dressed, self-disciplined and elderly eccentric with the actor's distinctive Northeastern elite accent, arrogant and acerbic, but committed to his role as a nanny.
+A self-proclaimed "genius" and "philosopher," Belvedere practices yoga, vegetarianism and Fletcherism.

+Webb saw the Belvedere role as an opportunity to make a break from earlier film roles, such as in Laura (1944) and The Dark Corner (1946); Webb felt he was being increasingly typecast as a villain.
+Webb had been given a copy of Davenport's novel by a friend who thought he might be good in the role.
+When Webb approached Zanuck, the studio boss had also identified the role as a potential vehicle for him.
+In an interview with the Los Angeles Times, Webb said that Belvedere was "quite impersonal, very detached; nothing fazes him.
+He is with people but never becomes a part of them."

-Harry and Tacey King hire Lynn Belvedere sight unseen as a nanny for their three young rambunctious boys, believing that "Lynn" is a woman.
-They are surprised that Lynn is a dapper older gentleman who has many skills and achievements.
+In the first film, Harry and Tacey King hire Lynn Belvedere sight unseen as a nanny for their three young rambunctious boys, believing that "Lynn" is a woman.
+They are surprised that Lynn is a dapper older gentleman who has many skills and achievements; aside from being a proficient cook and handyman, at various points, he claims to have been a beekeeper, obstetrician, dog trainer, locksmith, boxer, and film director, as well as dance instructor to Arthur Murray and a field surgeon under General John J. Pershing.
 Belvedere declares that he detests children, but he quickly wins over the boys.
 Harry, however, is annoyed by Belvedere's superior attitude.
 After a number of misunderstandings and scandals, Belvedere writes a best-selling novel that exposes the secrets of the local residents.

-Subsequently, he goes to college to complete a four-year degree in one year, and explores the phenomenon of growing old.
+Subsequently, he goes to college to complete a four-year degree in one year, where he reveals his formal education ended in kindergarten, and explores the phenomenon of growing old.